duncanjohanne/project_itl/README.md

 # project_itl
-A system traffic system that incorporates intelligence in its decision making process.
+A traffic system that incorporates intelligence in its decision making process.